stackitcloud/terraform-provider-stackit/docs/resources/ske_kubeconfig.md

 - `expires_at` (String) Timestamp when the kubeconfig expires
 - `id` (String) Terraform's internal resource ID.
 It is structured as "`project_id`,`cluster_name`,`kube_config_uuid`".
 - `kube_config` (String, Sensitive) Raw kubeconfig.
-- `kubeconfig_uuid` (String) Internally generated UUID to identify a kubeconfig resource in Terraform, since the SKE API doesnt return a kubeconfig identifier
+- `kube_config_uuid` (String) Internally generated UUID to identify a kubeconfig resource in Terraform, since the SKE API doesnt return a kubeconfig identifier